flix-tech/postgres-tq/README.md

     time.sleep(1)
 ```

+Notice that `get()` returns the queue name too, in case in future multi-queue is implemented.
+At the moment it's always the same as the queue_name given to the class.

 Or you can even use the \_\_iter\_\_() method of the class TaskQueue and loop over the queue:

 ```py